Plasma-facing material: Tungsten

 Tungsten is widely recognized as the preferred material for plasma-facing components in next-generation fusion devices, largely due to its unique combination of properties and potential for enhancement.
 Its low erosion rates make it particularly suitable for the high-stress environment of fusion reactors, where it can withstand the intense conditions without degrading rapidly.
 Additionally, tungsten's low tritium retention through co-deposition and implantation is crucial in fusion contexts, helping to minimize the accumulation of this radioactive isotope.

 Another key advantage of tungsten is its high thermal conductivity, essential for managing the extreme heat generated in fusion processes.
 This property ensures efficient heat dissipation, reducing the risk of damage to the reactor's internal components.
 Furthermore, the potential for developing radiation-hardened alloys of tungsten presents an opportunity to enhance its durability and performance under the intense radiation conditions typical in fusion reactors.

 Despite these benefits, tungsten is not without its drawbacks.
 One notable issue is its tendency to contribute to high core radiation, a significant challenge in maintaining the plasma performance in fusion reactors.
+Another notable drawback of tungsten is the formation of tendril-like structures, also known as 'tungsten fuzz' by the plasma-facing materials community, on the plasma-facing surface, particularly under helium-ion irradiation at reactor-relevant temperatures.
+This phenomenon results from helium bubble formation and migration, which is common in tokamak environments because energetic helium particles are a byproduct of the DT fusion reaction.
+The formation of tungsten fuzz reduces the PFC's thermal conductivity and could further contaminate the plasma if tendrils detach from the surface.
 Nevertheless, tungsten has been selected as the plasma-facing material for the ITER project's first-generation divertor, and it is likely to be used for the reactor's first wall as well.